Storm King Art Center: Grounds

 The permanent collection of monumental works is situated throughout the grounds in four main areas: the North Woods, a wooded section in the northeast corner of the property; Museum Hill, an elevated portion on the east edge of the property along the Moodna Creek with views of the surrounding land and its sculptures; the Meadows, which includes the western edge of the park and its entrance; and the South Fields, an open expanse in the southwest portion of the center.

 The landscape of Storm King Art Center has been specifically reshaped.
 The grounds were shaped for each new monumental work of art, and particularly for site-specific works.
 The plateau on which stands a 1935 residence, designed to resemble a Norman chateau and later converted to the museum building, was torn apart in the 1950s by bulldozers gathering gravel for the construction of the New York State Thruway; it had to be rebuilt when the art center was established on the grounds.

 Storm King Art Center offers numerous programs for members and everyday visitors to the grounds, including bicycles available for rent and guided trolley rides.

+Leadership

+In January 2025, Nora Lawrence was appointed the Art Center’s first Executive Director.
+Lawrence previously served as Artistic Director and Chief Curator.
+With the change, President John P. Stern transitioned to President and Senior Advisor to the Board.